xtaker14/laravel_8_bp/README.md

 15. "php artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider"" from the root of the project (Optionally, publish the package's (API) configuration file) <br/>
 16. "npm run dev" from the root of the project <br/>
 17. "phpunit" from the root of the project <br/>
+18. "composer clear-cache" from the root of the project (optional, example can be used when there is a change in controller name)<br/>
+19. "composer dump-autoload" from the root of the project (optional, example can be used when there is a change in controller name)<br/>
+20. "php artisan config:clear" to Clear config

 ### SOURCE